-Clear Lake IN visitor and community guide
+- Clear Lake IN Map

 Long-settled and long-popular, Clear Lake has been called home to thousands of residents over the past 150 years.
 Nestled in the northeast corner of Indiana near the borders of Michigan and Ohio, 800-acre Clear Lake is one of a number of natural lakes in this corner of the state.
 Steuben County is often called Northern Indiana Lakes Country.
 Clear Lake formed in a depression gouged by the last glacier to cover the region and was attractive to first Native American inhabitants and to European settlers by 1830.

 Clear Lake, located five miles east of the Town of Fremont, is irregularly shaped.
 Its six-mile shoreline attracted seasonal vacationers in the 1800s who arrived mostly via the Fort Wayne, Jackson and Saginaw Railroad.
 Several large resort hotels, the latest rage in lakeside holidays, were built along the shore.
 Providing services for these visitors soon developed into a small community of year-round residents, along with residential cottages built by well-to-do part-timers.
 All types of amusements were offered to entice visitors, including hot air ballooning and scenic excursions on the lake.
 A sad testament to the popularity of such outings is recorded in the details of a tragic July 4th, 1859 boat capsizing in which 11 people drowned.
 The age of the automobile brought the middle-class to Clear Lake where they built smaller cottages and enjoyed their leisure time swimming, boating and fishing on the beautiful lake.